wateentaleb/MailClient/README.md

 ## Project Overview

-This Project was completed in order to gain more understaning of the interaction of the OSI's Application layer.
+This Project was completed in order to gain more understanding of the interaction of the OSI's Application layer.

 ## The Application Layer